 So Do You Need Additional Insurance for Airbnb?

+You do need additional insurance for Airbnb.
 The Airbnb Protection Program (provided by Airbnb) is great at covering the bare minimum when it comes to insurance, but that is not enough.
-You need dedicated short term rental insurance (not your standard homeowner’s insurance) that will insure both home and business activities.
+You need dedicated short-term rental insurance (not your standard homeowner’s insurance) that will ensure both home and business activities.

 What is the Airbnb Protection Program?